21 Best Things to Do in Paris with Kids

 What Age is Best to Take Kids to Paris?

-I think that the older you wait to take your kids to Paris, the better – meaning middle or high school aged.
+I think that the older you wait to take your kids to Paris, the better – meaning middle or high school aged, or around 12 to 17 years old.
 I personally think that kids in elementary school may be too young to fully enjoy the unique personality and charm of Paris.

 That being said, I think little girls, anywhere from their toddler to teen years, are easier to please in Paris.
 On the other hand, I think that boys are more likely to find Paris “boring” as the chic and romantic nature of the city may not appeal to them – meaning it’s a toss up whether your tween or toddler son will take a liking to Paris.